osmankoyuncuu/react-random-user-v2/README.md

 ## Overview

-I mastered HTML, CSS and React features in this project.
+I mastered HTML, CSS, React and axios features in this project.
 You can see the visual representation of the website above.